FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.5_or_2.6_to_3.1.md

 Migrate PARM, PART, IDF and other static configuration objects.

 1. Load the former Transfer CFT (2.5 or 2.6) environment.
-See the <a href="../" class="MCXref xref">Migration prerequisites</a> for details.
+See the [Migration prerequisites](../) for details.

 <!-- -->